 When zooming in on the originating states of American travelers, our research revealed that New Yorkers and Californians are most eager to jump on the digital nomad wagon, with 18% and 15% respectively of our survey respondents coming from these two states.
 As for the destinations they favor, New Yorkers are drawn to exotic locations like Playa del Carmen but far-off, culture-infused places like Tbilisi are also on their radar.
 Californians express an interest in historic European cities such as Prague and Dubrovnik but are also drawn to sun and sand destinations.

-Best Global Destinations: Da Nang, Cancún & Mérida Help Nomads Chill and Save Their Dollars
+Best Cities for Digital Nomads: Da Nang, Cancún & Mérida Help Nomads Chill and Save Their Dollars

-The high placing of Latin American resorts, such as Cancún and Mérida in Mexico and Costa Rica’s Sámara, indicates a sunny and well-developed tourist resort will provide what US nomads want — and thanks to their time zones there’ll be no need to take a conference call at 2am.
+The high placing of Latin American resorts, such as Cancún and Mérida in Mexico and Costa Rica’s Sámara, indicates a sunny and well-developed tourist resort could become one of the best places for digital nomads — and thanks to their time zones there’ll be no need to take a conference call at 2am.

 Even though cost of living has gotten increasingly expensive in Europe, there still are some amazing locations that provide a good bang for your buck.
 Life seems to move slower in the Bulgarian ski resort of Bansko and Spain’s Tenerife has the feeling of eternal spring – literally, as even in winter you can avoid temperatures below 65 ºF.
 Locations such as Vietnam’s Da Nang and Malaysia’s George Town are very chilled and offer good value for money, while Bali and Colombia’s Medellín are recommended for their friendliness and laid-back vibe, which seems to be reflected in the scores.

 While renowned destinations in Thailand and Bali performed commendably — and our survey respondents particularly recommended such places for their food — it may be their popularity is taking a toll on how comfortable it is to live there now.
 Digital nomads will want to know not only which places were popular but which will be the best in the future.
 Chiang Mai, for instance, has air pollution problems these days, registering a much worse score for that than all but one of our top 20 cities.
 Many governments and tourist boards want to spread the load by directing nomads to places with better air and less burdened infrastructures, which pushes other destinations up the popularity ranking before too long.
-Also, with internet provision being a big factor, nomads’ discovery of the free Wifi we see in highly ranked Vietnamese, Malaysian and Mexican destinations, for example, may signal imminent boosts in their fortunes.
+Also, with internet provision being a big factor, nomads’ discovery of the free Wifi we see in highly ranked Vietnamese, Malaysian and Mexican destinations, for example, may signal their transformation into true digital nomad cities.